blackstork-io/fabric/docs/language/references.md

 # References

 Fabric language supports code reuse via block references.
-Note, it's only possible to reference `data`, `content` and `section` blocks with names, defined on a root level of the file.
+It's possible to reference named `document`, `data`, `content`, `section`, and `publish` blocks defined on a root level of the file.

-To include a named block defined on the root level into a document, use `ref` label and `base`
+To include a named block defined on a root level into a document, use `ref` label and `base`
-attribute:
+argument:

 ```hcl
 content <content-provider> "<block-name>" {